A Fazenda 11

-A Fazenda 11 is the eleventh season of the Brazilian reality television series A Fazenda, which premiered Tuesday, September 17, 2019, at 10:45 p.m. on RecordTV.
+A Fazenda 11 was the eleventh season of the Brazilian reality television series A Fazenda, which premiered on Tuesday, September 17, 2019, on RecordTV.
+It was hosted by Marcos Mion. who returned for his second season as the host.

-Marcos Mion returned as the main host, while actor Lucas Salles replaced Flávia Viana as the show's new special correspondent.
+Marcos Mion returned as the main host.

+On December 12, 2019, 28-year-old model Lucas Viana won the competition with 59.17% of the public vote over digital influencer Hariany Almeida (28.63%) and advertiser Diego Grossi (12.20%).

 Contestants

+On September 17, 2019, during the live broadcast of Balanço Geral SP, Andréa Nóbrega and Guilherme Leão were the first two contestants of the reality show to be announced.

 Biographical information according to Record official series site, plus footnoted additions.